robfatland/nexus/cloud/aws.md

 - `aws configure list` to examinen the configuration parameters
 - `aws s3 ls` to get a list of buckets
 - `aws s3 mb s3://erdos-23049527340598` to create a bucket of that name
+    - This bucket name has no significance beyond its likelihood to be unique
 - `aws s3 rb s3://erdos-23049527340598` to remove and add `--force` if it has contents